Eurasian chaffinch: Taxonomy

 The Eurasian chaffinch was described by the Swedish naturalist Carl Linnaeus in 1758 in the 10th edition of his Systema Naturae under its current binomial name, Fringilla coelebs.
 Fringilla is the Latin word for finch, while coelebs, a variant of caelebs, means unmarried or single (as in celibate).
 Linnaeus remarked that during the Swedish winter, only the female birds migrated south through Belgium to Italy.

 The English name comes from the Old English ceaffinc, where ceaf is "chaff" and finc "finch".
 Chaffinches were likely given this name because after farmers thresh their crops, these birds sometimes spend weeks picking through heaps of discarded chaff for grain.
 The chaffinch is one of the many birds depicted in the marginal decoration of the 15th-century English illuminated manuscript the Sherborne Missal.
 The English naturalist William Turner described the Eurasian chaffinch in his book on birds Avium praecipuarum, published in 1544.
 Although the text is in Latin, Turner gives the English name as chaffinche and lists two folk names: sheld-appel and spink.
 The word sheld is a dialectal word meaning pied or multicoloured (as in shelduck).
 Appel may be related to Alp, an obsolete word for a bullfinch.
 The name spink is probably derived from the bird's call note.
 The names spink and shell apple are among the many folk names listed for the common chaffinch by Reverend Charles Swainson in his Provincial Names and Folk Lore of British Birds (1885).

-The Fringillidae are all seed-eaters with stout conical bills.
+The Fringillidae are chiefly seed-eaters with stout conical bills.
 They have similar skull morphologies, nine large primaries, 12 tail feathers and no crop.
 In all species, the female builds the nest, incubates the eggs, and broods the young.
 Finches are divided into two subfamilies, the Carduelinae, containing around 28 genera with 141 species and the Fringillinae containing a single genus, Fringilla, with four species: the common chaffinch (F. coelebs), the Gran Canaria blue chaffinch (F. polatzeki), the Tenerife blue chaffinch (F. teydea), and the brambling (F. montifringilla).
 Fringilline finches raise their young almost entirely on arthropods, while the cardueline finches raise their young on regurgitated seeds.